 Image via Flickr by mikecohen1872

-Even though trading options can seem like a smart play, you still want to move cautiously.
+Even though options trading can seem like a smart play, you still want to move cautiously.
 Any mistaken opportunities can turn into a loss quite easily.
-When beginning your adventure in trading options, start with a basic strategy and do thorough research.
+When beginning your adventure in options trading, start with a basic strategy and do thorough research.
 Let yourself learn with experience and then branch out into more complicated strategies, as you feel ready.

-While researching and formulating your strategy, you should also learn about the errors that traders frequently make when trading options.
+While researching and formulating your strategy, you should also learn about the errors that traders frequently make when options trading.
 Here are some of the most common mistakes – commit these to memory, so you can help yourself avoid losses and bad decisions: